History Channel: Twentieth century

 The History Channel's original logo used from January 1, 1995 to February 15, 2008, with the slogan "Where the past comes alive."
 In the station's early years, the red background was not there, and later it sometimes appeared blue (in documentaries), light green (in biographies), purple (in sitcoms), yellow (in reality shows), or orange (in short form content) instead of red.

 The company indicated that plans for a history channel were in the works in 1993, it purchased the Lou Reda Productions documentary library and long-term rights for the Hearst Entertainment documentaries archive.
 The History Channel was launched on January 1, 1995, initially owned by A&E Television Networks.
 Its UK counterpart in a partnership with British Sky Broadcasting (now Sky UK), followed on November 1, 1995.
 Its original format focused entirely on historical series and specials.

-In 1997, TV Guide jokingly called the History Channel "The Hitler Channel" for its extensive coverage of World War II.
+In the 1990s, the channel was known for the amount of airtime it gave to World War II documentaries.
+In 1997, Salon.coms Mark Schone wrote in an article called "All Hitler, all the time" that the History Channel "airs as many as 40 hours of World War II programming weekly, and sometimes as many as 12 hours in a single day".
 Since then, much of its military-themed programming has been shifted to its sister network Military History.

 A&E Networks considered the History Channel to be the driver in international expansion due to a lack of international rights to A&E international co-productions.
 As expected, the History Channel led A&E's overseas expansion in Brazil with TVA (April 1996), the Nordic and Baltic regions with Modern Times Group (1997), and in Canada (1997).

 The History Channel expanded in 1998 into tours of US landmarks with Mayflower Tours having an affiliated website (historytravel.com), History Channel Traveler, and a planned quarterly magazine.
 While in October, the History Channel and MSG Network teamed up to produce several short-form sports history programs.
 A&E launched History International as a spin-off from the History Channel in November 1998, which was renamed H2 in 2011.